open-life-science/resident-fellowship-patricia/co-executive-director.md

 This space is yours to add to as needed.

+## Week: 15 June 2026

+### What brought you joy this week?

+* Retreat last week was good (thus not update then)
+* Hosting the Nebula call.

+### What did you achieve?
+* 1-1 with Bethan
+* 1-1 with Sara
+* Co-Exec check-in
+* FSC/Finance link-up
+* Hosting co-working
+* Sorting maternity leave paperwork
+* Catching up on my receipts
+* Order a new laptop
+* Some documentation fixes on salary assignments
+* Some budget update investigation thoughts
+* Sign up for SSI All Fellows meeting
+* SSI monthly check-in and some planning for exiting things in autumn
+* Closing out some small admin bits

+### What did you struggle with?

+* Felt like I threw in some budget spanners again
+* Equipment - wasn't great for folks that joined me on calls
+* Lacked a bit motivation towards the end of the week.

+### Any other topics

+* Finally managed to arrange some hopefully nice things.

 ## Week: 1 June 2026

 ### What brought you joy this week?